Fagradalsfjall: Roads and utilities

+Aerial image of the Fagradalsfjall lava fields in December 2025.

 The main concerns are if lava flows were to reach the main highway to Keflavík and the airport, Road 41, as well as the south coast road, Road 427, an important evacuation route for the town of Grindavík.

 In addition, if the lava flows travel northwards, an important high-voltage transmission line to Keflavík is in danger of being cut off.
 Communications fiber routes both to the north and south side of the volcano are also in danger of being cut off, which could impact communications and the data center industry in Keflavík.
 However, the fissure's location as of August 2022 is unlikely to affect the roads and utilities.

 Within a week of the start of the 2021 eruption, power and fiber-optic lines were laid from Grindavík to support operations of the authorities near the eruption site as well as 4G cell and TETRA masts were set up to ensure access to communications and emergency services (112) for tourists and authorities.